Help center support eXpress

 Check the push service parameters in the engineering menu of the Android app and perform diagnostics if necessary: details.

-If the app is installed on a Huawei device via App Gallery and notifications arrive with significant delays, try clearing the cached data of the "Push Message Service": Settings > Apps & Services > Apps > four-dot menu in the top-right corner > Show system processes > find Push Message Service > Storage > Clear.
+If the app is installed via App Gallery and notifications arrive with significant delays, try clearing the cached data of the “Push Message Service”: Settings > Apps & Services > Apps > four-dot menu in the top-right corner > Show system processes > find Push Message Service > Storage > Clear.

 Some device manufacturers add non-standard notification and power-saving settings.
 These must also be checked if notifications do not work in the background.
 If the app process was manually terminated, notifications will not arrive at all.
 On some devices, background app activity may be terminated due to manufacturer settings, preventing notifications and incoming calls.
-To avoid this:

 If all the above Android settings are enabled but notifications still do not arrive, try disabling and re-enabling notifications in the OS settings.
 If this does not help, reinstall the app (this may resolve Push notification delivery issues if, for example, the app was migrated from an old phone to a new one).